The largest S&P 500 components led the way in last year’s rally, but does that mean you should ignore asset allocation in favor of going all-in?

-- Over the past three years, the Vanguard Small-Cap ETF (VB) delivered a total return of 14.75%, while the Vanguard Growth ETF (VUG) returned 25.36%.
+- Over the past three years, the Vanguard Small-Cap ETF (VB) delivered an annual return of 11.4%, while the Vanguard Growth ETF (VUG) returned 17.6%.

 So, what should you, as an investor, make of those data points?
 Most investors simply don’t have the time, the skills or the inclination to develop a data-driven plan for tactical asset allocation.